MDRCS/Fullstack-Django/README.md

     You enumerate comments with the {{ forloop.counter }} variable, which contains the loop counter in each iteration.
 Then, you display the name of the user who posted the comment, the date, and the body of the comment.

+    Adding the tagging functionality

+    After implementing your comment system, you need to create a way to tag your posts.
+You will do this by integrating a third-party Django tagging application into your project. django-taggit is a reusable application that primarily offers you a Tag model and a manager to easily add tags to any model.

+    “First, you need to install django-taggit via pip by running the following command:

+    pip install django_taggit==1.2.0
+    Then, open the settings.py file of the mysite project and add taggit to your INSTALLED_APPS setting, as follows:

+    INSTALLED_APPS = [
+        # ...
+        'blog.apps.BlogConfig',
+        'taggit',
+    ]

+    Open the models.py file of your blog application and add the TaggableManager manager provided by django-taggit to the Post model using the following code:

+    from taggit.managers import TaggableManager
+    class Post(models.Model):
+        # ...
+        tags = TaggableManager()

+    The tags manager will allow you to add, retrieve, and remove tags from Post objects.

+    Run the following command to create a migration for your model changes:

+    $ python manage.py makemigrations blog

+    You should get the following output:

+    Migrations for 'blog':
+      blog/migrations/0003_post_tags.py
+        - Add field tags to post
+    Now, run the following command to create the required database tables for django-taggit models and to synchronize your model changes:

+    $ python manage.py migrate

+    “Let's explore how to use the tags manager.
+Open the terminal with the python manage.py shell command and enter the following code.
+First, you will retrieve one of your posts (the one with the 1 ID):

+    >>> from blog.models import Post
+    >>> post = Post.objects.get(id=1)
+    “Then, add some tags to it and retrieve its tags to check whether they were successfully added:

+    >>> post.tags.add('music', 'jazz', 'django')
+    >>> post.tags.all()

+    >>> post.tags.remove('django')
+    >>> post.tags.all()

+    Now, you need to edit your blog posts to display tags.
+Open the blog/post/list.html template and add the following HTML code below the post title:
+    <p class="tags">Tags: {{ post.tags.all|join:", " }}</p>